ezskape/TX-Calc/README.md

 └── requirements.txt    # Python dependencies
 ```

+## TDU Routing Logic

+The calculator uses the `pc` query parameter exclusively for postal codes and the `usage` field strictly for energy values.
+Keeping these values isolated prevents misrouting True Distribution Utility (TDU) selection and avoids calculation errors that can occur when postal codes and usage values are mixed.

 ## Testing the calculator manually

 The API expects all numeric values.
 Usage must be greater than zero.
 As an example, entering the following values: